 - Any food or beverages

 The Michael’s House treatment team reserves the right to prohibit, on an individual basis, items that have a strong potential of interfering with recovery.
-All personal items will be subject to search by agency staff at admission, randomly and after off-campus outings.
-That is to say, we want you to be healthy, safe and comfortable!
+All personal items will be subject to search by agency staff at admission, randomly, and after off-campus outings.
+That is to say, we want you to be healthy, comfortable, and progressing in your treatment goals!